Fast, Exact and Scalable Dynamic Ridesharing: Conclusion and Future Work.

 Parallelization could also be a key to better performance.
 Most likely, this would be a combination of fine-grained parallelism and parallelization over several requests.
 Independent of the internals of LOUD, the main issue here is that a change caused by an earlier request can affect all subsequent requests.
 Therefore, it would be interesting to investigate how independent requests can be identified or alternatively how dependencies can be detected and repaired.
 One could also study to what extent certain dependencies can be ignored without severely affecting solution quality.

 Finally, it would be interesting to increase the solution space.
 For example, one could allow requests already matched to a vehicle to be reordered or moved to a different vehicle.
 Another interesting project are variable pickup and dropoff spots, where riders agree to walk a short distance to a location where it is more efficient to pick them up or drop them off (e.g., on main roads rather than in traffic-calmed areas).
+We believe that the techniques developed for LOUD might be key ingredients for such generalized systems that promise higher overall solution quality.

-This is the full version of a conference paper~\cite{BuchholdSW21} that will be presented at the 23rd SIAM Symposium on Algorithm Engineering and Experiments (ALENEX'21).
+This is the full version of a conference paper~\cite{BuchholdSW21} that was presented at the 23rd SIAM Symposium on Algorithm Engineering and Experiments (ALENEX'21).